ZedDeeCee/ZedDeeCee.github.io/_posts/2020-12-14-rando-book-haul.md

 ---

-Chasing the Dawn: Book 1 of the Eternal Crusade Continuum

 [![Chasing the Dawn: Book 1 of the Eternal Crusade Continuum](https://m.media-amazon.com/images/I/51OOgVsEhtL.jpg)](https://www.amazon.com/Chasing-Dawn-Eternal-Crusade-Continuum-ebook/dp/B08NDJN2HT){:target="_blank"}

+# Chasing the Dawn: Book 1 of the Eternal Crusade Continuum by Geoffery C.Carter

 I couldn't get past the first two sentences in the description.
 Places don't fall under invasions and people survive due to, not under, someone's bravery.

----

-How Our World Ended

 [![How Our World Ended](https://m.media-amazon.com/images/I/51IKxilk42L.jpg)](https://www.amazon.com/How-World-Ended-Arthur-Wiese-ebook/dp/B08NFJDSDL){:target="_blank"}

+# How Our World Ended by Arthur C Wiese Jr

 Multiple typos in the description in the four line description.

 ---

-That was page 137.
-Onward to page 180.

----

-Spaceship Vision: One Tin Soldier
+## Page 180.

 [![Spaceship Vision: One Tin Soldier](https://m.media-amazon.com/images/I/51Z5tFacgDL.jpg)](https://www.amazon.com/Spaceship-Vision-One-Tin-Soldier-ebook/dp/B08F2XH3R6){:target="_blank"}

+# Spaceship Vision: One Tin Soldier by Elton Gahr

 First sentence in the description is missing a comma.
 Second one too.
 Is this how the whole book is going to be?

----

-Dominion of the Divine: Origin

 [![Dominion of the Divine: Origin](https://m.media-amazon.com/images/I/51pbzLaRdSL.jpg)](https://www.amazon.com/Dominion-Divine-J-S-Nathaniel-ebook/dp/B086HGFD33){:target="_blank"}

+# Dominion of the Divine: Origin by J.S.
+Nathaniel Nathaniel

 The description has some grammar mistakes.